DeerTears/GB-Studio-Community-Assets/Music/Readme.md

-We are still looking for people to submit jingles as its own folder (/Jingles) and Utility files like templates for different time signatures.
+We are still looking for people to submit jingles as its own folder (/Jingles) and utility files (/Utility) like templates for different time signatures.

 # Credits